-B.3 NetFPGA Kernel module
+B.3 NetFPGA Kernel Module

-After a successful flash, loading the kernel module will enable of devices to appear in the operating system.
+After a successful flash, loading the kernel module will enable nf devices to appear in the operating system.

-B.4 NetFPGA compile logs
+NetFPGA Compile Logs B.4

 This section shows a compilation of of NetFPGA compile output and errors.
 Unfound tbl files that are not correctly generated fail the compilation: